Cute (Maltese band): Band members

-Between the 25 and 28 July 2006, band member Marzia Farrugia participated in the third edition of the Golden Cross International Singing Festival which is held annually in Malta.
+Between July 25th and 28th, 2006, band member Marzia Farrugia participated in the third edition of the Golden Cross International Singing Festival which is held annually in Malta.
 Marzia won the Best Choreography award with the song "Stejjer".

 Junior Eurovision Song Contest

 On 7 September 2007, Cute won the Maltese national final with a total of 82 points and represented Malta in the Junior Eurovision Song Contest 2007.
 The national final was held in the Sir Temi Zammit Hall of the University of Malta, Tal-Qroqq.